nicoschtein/iota-mqtt-poc/WALKTHROUGH.md

 // END ENVIRONMENT VARS
 //
 ```
-Check Environmental Variables for a description of each var.
-[LINKLINKLINKLINK](asdfadsfasd)
+Check [Environmental Variables](https://github.com/nicoschtein/iota-mqtt-poc/blob/master/README.md) for a description of each var.

 We will also need a var to count our tasks.
 ```javascript